 “Joseph’s small hand holds out an offering.
 His fingers twigged together holding a sprinkle of seeds.
 A river of tiny bloodlines crisscross his hand like a map.
 Directions of a sort, for the pet crow “Scarf” to get to his feast.
 The vanished thrill from Joseph’s lungs while Scarf feasted slid down the photograph and created an echo in the silent white room.”

 There are many moments throughout the book, where Ms MacNeil gives us detailed imagery, describing scenes like photographs that we cannot see.

-The Geranium Window was an enjoyable and fascinating book to read; I just knew within the first few pages that it was going to be special, it is the calm, introspective type of fiction that immediately appeals to me.
+The Geranium Window (2016, Breakwater Books) was an enjoyable and fascinating book to read; I just knew within the first few pages that it was going to be special, it is the calm, introspective type of fiction that immediately appeals to me.
 However, about two-thirds of the way through the book, I felt like I had had enough of a good thing and that Alfie’s relentless search for Anntell (somewhat reminding me of Larry Darrell and Sophie from M. Somerset Maugham’s The Razor’s Edge) dragged on a bit too long.
 It would have been more interesting to have read the dialogue they would have had once they finally met.
 Nevertheless, if you favour a gratifying and engrossing story with a balance of tragedy and happiness, then you will enjoy The Geranium Window.

 Beatrice MacNeil is the bestselling author of Where White Horses Gallop, Butterflies Dance in the Dark, and The Moonlight Skater.
 She has won the Dartmouth Book Award on three occasions and the Tic Butler Award for outstanding contribution to Cape Breton writing and culture.
 She lives in Cape Breton, Nova Scotia.